VideoXum: Cross-modal Visual and Textural Summarization of Videos: Related Work

 \subsection{Multimodal Pretraining}

 Large language models (LLMs) \cite{brown2020language,devlin2018bert,lewis2019bart,raffel2020exploring} have revolutionized NLP research in recent years.
-Following the large-scale pretraining models in the field of NLP, numerous works \cite{kim2021vilt,wang2020minilm,xue2021probing,zhang2021vinvl} on exploring the combination of vision and language (VL) pretraining have achieved great success.
+Following the large-scale pretraining models in the field of NLP, numerous works \cite{ju2022prompting,kim2021vilt,wang2020minilm,xue2021probing,zhang2021vinvl,hu2022promptcap} on exploring the combination of vision and language (VL) pretraining have achieved great success.
 Since then, image-text pretraining has become a default approach to tackling VL tasks \cite{biten2019scene,lin2014microsoft,regneri2013grounding,singh2019towards}.
 In addition, the introduction of Vision Transformers \cite{dosovitskiy2020image} enables vision and language modalities to be jointly modeled by Transformers in a more scalable fashion \cite{alayrac2022flamingo,wang2022git,yu2022coca,yuan2021florence}.
 According to the encoding strategies for image and language modalities, VL models can be categorized into fusion encoder \cite{li2019visualbert,lu2019vilbert,su2019vl,tan2019lxmert}, dual encoder \cite{radford2021learning}, and a combination of both \cite{bao2021vlmo,du2022survey,singh2022flava}.
-Several pretrained vision and language models have also shown strong performance on video captioning and other tasks, such as HERO \cite{li2020hero}, VideoBERT \cite{sun2019videobert}, and UniVL \cite{luo2020univl}.
+Several video-language pretrained models have also shown strong performance on video captioning and other video tasks, such as HERO \cite{li2020hero}, VideoBERT \cite{sun2019videobert}, and UniVL \cite{luo2020univl}.
+In this work, cross-modal video summarization requires models with strong video understanding and language modeling capabilities.
+Therefore, this new task provides a practical scenario to assess the superiority of multimodal pretrained models.